Defense Table of Official Distances (DTOD)

 d.
 Provides distances which must be rounded to the nearest mile for each leg of a journey.

 2. Does DTOD measure all types of official business travel distance?

 No, DTOD does not apply to the following travel distances that are determined by odometer readings:

 a. in and around the PDS or TDY sites,

 c. for short distance moves, within the same city, or

 d. round trip travel between home and active duty tour site for a RC member performing active duty when the member commutes under the provisions of JFTR, par.
 U7600-B.

 3. Is there any information in the JFTR/JTR concerning DTOD?

 Yes.
 See JFTR, par.
 U2650 and JTR, par.
 C2650 for DTOD information.

-4. What if the web site is down?
+4. What if the website is unavailable?